 Certificate in Art of Spiritual Direction

 This three-year spiritual director formation program, offered in partnership with with Center for Spiritual Development in Orange, California, is designed for individuals who discern in themselves a call to the ministry of spiritual direction.
-Applications for this program will be taken starting in March and are due by June 30, 2023.
+Applications for this program will be taken starting in March and are due by July 1, 2024.
 Classes will begin in September.
 Details are below under General Information, please also visit: https://www.thecsd.org/asd

 An ancient art that dates back to the early Church, spiritual direction is a ministry deeply rooted in the Christian tradition.
 Most fundamentally, the goal of spiritual direction is to help one to become more aware of God’s presence in his or her life and to make life decisions in fidelity to that awareness.
 Through the guidance of a trained spiritual director, this ministry can help one clarify, articulate and affirm a spiritual experience as revealed through all the situations and events in life.
 Spiritual direction is not psychotherapy or counseling, but utilizes the many skills of counseling.